 Spring is a good time to give your house a good once-over.

 - The Roof – Check the roof for any loose or broken shingles.
 Inspect the chimney for any signs of wear and make any needed repairs.

-- Inspect for pests – As the weather warms pests tend to emerge.
+- Inspect for pests – As the weather warms, pests tend to emerge.
 Some infestations, like ants, can be dealt with yourself.
 Others, like termites, require professional assistance.
-Schedule a visit by a pest control company and take measures to reduce the chance of infestation such as sealing up any holes and sweeping away any debris.
+Schedule a pest control company visit and take measures to reduce the chance of infestation, such as sealing up any holes and sweeping away any debris.

 - Home improvement projects – Summer is the best time for any home improvement projects.
 Perform any paint touch-ups and repair any exterior damages.

 Fall is all about preparing for the winter.
 Once you’ve done the annual fall cleaning, ensure that everything is in working order for winter.

 - Smoke and carbon monoxide detectors – Fall is usually the time when this should be done.
 Replace the batteries in your detectors and do a test to ensure they’re still functioning.